Well 2017 started with an itch.

-My hair was left in good condition without any lingering scent of the product and my scalp felt soother.
+My hair was left in good condition without any lingering scent of the product and my scalp felt soothed.

 The kids tested the spray which, is easy to apply and comb through and doesn’t leave the hair greasy.

-Puressentiel Anti-Lice Treatment Lotion + Comb and Puressentiel Lice Repellant Spray are available at Boots, online at Amazon and currently 50% off at Lloyds Pharmacy in-store and online – currently priced at £6.49.
+Puressentiel Anti-Lice Treatment Lotion + Comb and Puressentiel Lice Repellant Spray are available at Boots, online at Amazon and at Lloyds Pharmacy in-store and online.

-Puressentiel also offer a range of other natural products including their Purifying, Respiratory, Rest & Relax and Muscles & Joints ranges, as well as a selection of diffusers.
+Puressentiel also offers a range of other natural products including their Purifying, Respiratory, Rest & Relax and Muscles & Joints ranges, as well as a selection of diffusers.

 The company is committed to respecting nature by adopting an eco-responsible attitude, from the harvesting of the raw materials to the manufacturing of each of its products.

 If you are looking for a safer, natural solution to the annoying problem of head lice, Puressential is well worth a try.